General

 • Prioritize Spending: Next, identify critical areas that require immediate funding versus those that can be deferred.
 This prioritization ensures that essential services remain uninterrupted while managing costs effectively.

 • Incorporate Flexibility: It's also vital to allow for adjustments in the budget.
-Unexpected expenses or changes in technology needs can arise, and a flexible budget can accommodate these shifts without derailing your financial strategy.
+Unexpected expenses or changes in technology needs can arise, and a can accommodate these shifts without derailing your financial strategy.

 • Monitor and Review: Regularly reviewing IT spending against the budget is essential.
 This practice helps identify variances and allows for timely adjustments, ensuring that your budget remains aligned with actual needs.